itsgowtham/party-invites-website/README.md

 	# Party Invites
-		This MVC 5 application is used for inviting the members for the party and sending acknowledgement through mail address.
+		This basic MVC 5 application is used for inviting the members for the party and sending acknowledgement through mail address.